-The first supervised experience for teacher candidates at USD is the Extended Practicum experience.
+The first supervised experience for teacher candidates at USD is the Extended Practicum Experience.
 The field experience commitment for Extended Practicum is 20 hours per week for a total of 260 hours across the semester.
-Candidates make their own schedule for their week, but should spread their 20 hours across 4-5 school days.
+Candidates make their own schedule for the week, but should spread their 20 hours across 4-5 school days.

-The teacher candidate starts his or her Extended Practicum assignment by becoming oriented to the school community.
-As the progresses through the assignment, they take on some small teaching responsibilities, such as mini lessons and group work.
-Then, this moves toward planning and teaching in one subject/class period, and then adding the other subjects as the teacher candidate and cooperating teacher feel that the teacher candidate is ready.
+The teacher candidate starts their Extended Practicum assignment by becoming oriented to the school community.
+As they progress through the assignment, they take on some small teaching responsibilities such as mini lessons and group work.
+This moves toward planning and teaching in one subject/class period, and then adding on the other subjects as the teacher candidate and cooperating teacher feel that the teacher candidate is ready.
 If the school site schedule is a block schedule, work with the candidate to determine which periods to participate in and on which days those periods operate.